Provable Robust Saliency-based Explanations

-\end{lemma} The proof is a modification to the proof of Lemma 3.2 in~\cite{Cartis2014}, with the derivation done for each of the objective function $h_\ell$ to guarantee sufficient descent in all merit functions.
-An interesting observation is that the search radius $\Delta^{(k)}$ is restricted by the objective that has the most rapid change in its gradient $g_\ell$ (characterized by $L_{g_\ell}$).
-If all objectives are smooth (with small $L_{g_\ell}$), the search radius can be larger and reduction in the merit functions is larger.
+Lemma \ref{lemma:radius_moo} shows that when the radius $\Delta^{(p)}$ used in TR-MOO($\mathbf{x}^{(p)}$, $\Delta^{(p)}$) is small enough, the radius won't be further reduced.
+Together with Lemma~\ref{lem:suff_reduced}, the linearized merit functions are reduced sufficiently per iteration.
+The proof is a modification to the proof of Lemma 3.2 in~\cite{Cartis2014}, with the derivation done for each of the objective functions $h_\ell$ to guarantee sufficient descent in all merit functions.
+An interesting observation is that the search radius $\Delta^{(p)}$ is restricted by the objective that has the most rapid change in its gradient $g_\ell$ (characterized by $L_{g_\ell}$).
+If all objectives are smooth (with small $L_{g_\ell}$), the search radius can be larger and the reduction in the merit functions is larger.
 The second inequality of the above lemma says that the search radius will have a lower bound across all iterations.